hy172574895/EasyCompleteYou_vim/README.md

+> this aready become a legacy repo. please see python version instead
 # Easy Complete You (ECY)
 ECY trying to stasify you all the time or piss you off sometimes. let get to the straight, here the disavantages: